-This is one of the scariest and hardest parts of the process.
+This is one of the scariest and most challenging parts of the process.

-Feeling stuck in life doesn’t necessarily mean you don’t like anything about it.
-But this feeling can be so strong at times it can actually permeate every area of your life.
+Feeling stuck doesn’t necessarily mean you don’t like anything about your life.

 a.
 Divide your whole life into categories (money, family, work, hobby, love, friendships, home, etc.);